Raku/advent/raku-advent-2022/articles/melezhik.md

 Now it's time to see the very first new gift wrapped in a holiday paper, please allow SparrowCI a minute do his job, as he is being very busy wrapping up other holiday gifts.

-Finally, we will see something like this:
+Finally, we will [see](https://ci.sparrowhub.io/report/1849) something like this:

 ![report](https://raw.githubusercontent.com/melezhik/advent/master/images/sparrowci/report.jpeg)

 # That is it?

-Well, this is a small new year story not pretending to be a boring too technical stuff.
+Well, this is a small new year story not pretending to be a boring technical stuff.
 But as the title say - SparrowCI pipelines for _everything_, not just for building Raku modules ...

-So, checkout https://ci.sparrowhub.io to see all fun SparrowCI features and happy holidays!
+Checkout https://ci.sparrowhub.io to see all fun SparrowCI features and happy holidays!